- City Council

 Mayor Knox White

 About the Mayor

-A native of Greenville, and a graduate of Christ Church Episcopal School, Greenville High School, Wake Forest University and the University of South Carolina Law School.
-Knox White is a partner in the law firm of Haynsworth, Sinkler & Boyd, where he heads the firm’s immigration and customs practices.
-He is married to Marsha P. White and they have two children.
+Mayor White has served on City Council since 1983 and as mayor since December 1995.
+A native of Greenville, Mayor White is a graduate of Christ Church Episcopal School and Greenville High School and attended Wake Forest University and the University of South Carolina Law School.
+He is a partner in the law firm of Haynsworth Sinkler Boyd, where he heads the firm’s immigration and customs practices.

 If you ask Mayor White what makes Greenville so unique, he'll tell you that it's in large part due to good planning and even greater partnerships.
 Learn more about how the City sets the bar high, takes risks and constantly seeks ways to increase the quality of life for its citizens and enhance its visitors' experience.